lisp-docs/lisp-docs.github.io/docs/control-flows.md

     [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 ```

-This example, as usual, demonstrates some new Python features:
+This example, as usual, demonstrates some new Common Lisp features:
 ```lisp
 -   The return statement returns with a value from a function. !return without an expression argument returns `None`.
 Falling
  ```off the end of a function also returns `None`.